Eastern Europe 2007

 It was hot and humid in Bucharest, and I stayed in a hostel above a really sleazy nightclub.
 I went for a late night walk around the city when I arrived.
 I'd read about Bucharest's amazing stray dog problem before I came, and when I'd arrived on the night train from Chişinău I'd seen a few running about on the tracks.
 Now, in the quiet city at midnight, it was clear that some dark streets were dog territory and best avoided.
 The dogs apparently all descended from a time when there had been massive redevelopments in Bucharest, in which people were moved to higher quality accommodation but weren't allowed to take their pets with them.

 I managed to avoid getting bitten by the dogs of Bucharest, and I thought the city looked pretty impressive in places.
-It slightly reminded me of Beijing in a way, with its broad streets filled with pounding traffic, the activity and bustle carrying on late into the night, and the hot sweltering air.
+It has a population of two million, but it seemed much larger, somehow, with its broad streets filled with pounding traffic, and activity and bustle carrying on late into the night.